 • Conduct new traffic, speeding and travel time counts on Bloor Street West;

-• Monitor traffic volumes on nearby streets, including, but not limited to: Beresford Avenue, Colbeck Street, Edgemore Drive, Glenroy Avenue, Greenview Boulevard, Jackson Avenue, King Georges Road, Leland Avenue, Meadowvale Drive, Morningside Avenue, Riverside Drive, The Kingsway, Traymore Crescent, Wendover Road and Willingdon Boulevard;
+• Monitor traffic volumes on nearby streets, including: Beresford Avenue, Colbeck Street, Edgemore Drive, Glenroy Avenue, Greenview Boulevard, Jackson Avenue, King Georges Road, Leland Avenue, Meadowvale Drive, Morningside Avenue, Riverside Drive, The Kingsway, Traymore Crescent, Wendover Road and Willingdon Boulevard;

 • Work with partners to report on any changes in emergency response times;